 Getting ahead of the PSTN withdrawal

 Before December 2025, you will need to upgrade your current broadband if you are with a provider on the Openreach network and have FTTC or ADSL broadband.
-These need to be upgraded as they both are installed on a WLR line.
+These need to be upgraded to a future-proof solution such as FTTP or SOGEA.

 If you are looking to upgrade to the new broadband service that does require a phone line, get in touch here.

-UPDATED: Check and see if you can get future-proof, reliable broadband by using the FTTP.Info website.
+UPDATED: Check and see if you can get future-proof, reliable broadband by using the Broadband Checker on our website.